sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

 ## Professor

-  - **check_professor_login** : Checks the professor's inputted login information to see if it exists in the system
-      - *Inputs:* Inputted username, Inputted Password, @Variable to hold status/ error message
-      - *Outputs:* Message: either 'Success' or condition that was not met
+### Time Tracking

-  - **change_profesor_password** : Allows the professor to change their password
+  - **professor_edit_timeslot** : Allows the professor to edit a student's timeslot
-      - *Inputs:* Professor NetID, Old Password, New Password, @Variable to hold status/ error message
+      - *Inputs:* Student NetID, Timeslot Date ('YYYY-MM-DD'), Updated Description, Updated Duration, and a variable to hold the error message
-      - *Outputs:* Message: either 'Success' or condition that was not met
+      - *Outputs:* Error Message: 'Success' or a description of which condition it violated

+## Peer Review

   - **get_section_criteriaid** : For the professor to get the criteria ID info for the section before being able to edit it
       - *Inputs:* Professor NetID, Section Code, Review Type, @Variable to hold status/ error message
       - *Outputs:* CriteriaID, Criteria Name, Criteria Description for all Criteria